ENG-Jole/engjoledotnet/content/posts/googlefoobar_2.md

 # Converting String Indexes into SWN Lengths

 Something I noticed about my nth-as-a-function-of-length algo is that when I was passing indexes to it, not all indexes would return an integer value of _n_ when using a real calculator!
 Thanks Python floats and computer division!
-You obviously can't have the 2.5th prime, so I need to find some way to deal with that, since I was just going to pass raw index values to it, and somehow remember where the index was in relation to the prime number.
+You obviously can't have the 2.5th prime, so I need to find some way to deal with that, since I was just going to pass raw index values to it, and somehow remember where the index was in relation to the valid length of the calculated _nth_ SWN.

-I then implemented a function to turn the index into a _possible nth prime_ value, checked to see if it was a valid _nth_ prime, and checked the delta from there.
+I implemented a function to turn the index into a _possible nth prime_ value, checked to see if it was a valid _nth_ prime, and checked the delta from there.
 I ended up using a function I had written earlier to get the necessary amount of primes to get five digits after any index of the _nth_ prime to create a spread of _n_ values for possible candidates if the possible prime wasn't valid, and used a bisect-based comparison function to get the closest valid _n_ value.
 I then subtracted the raw string index value from SWN length of the closest _n_ value to get a delta from which I could base the five digits off of.
 This code ended up being a pain in the ass to get working properly; between certain lengths there was drift of one or two places as compared to the brute force result and I ended up calculating the length of the _nth_ prime and adding that value minus one to the delta to compensate for this drift.
 Here's what the final code looked like:

       def nth_from_index(string_index):
           poss_n = check_length(string_index)